Langevin diffusions on the torus: estimation and applications: Toroidal diffusions

 The vM process can be considered as the circular analogue of the OU process \citep{Kent1975}.
-Two arguments support this claim: (\textit{i}) the vM process is the unique time-reversible diffusion with vM sdi and constant diffusion coefficient; (\textit{ii}) the vM is usually regarded as the Gaussian circular analogue due to important Gaussian-like characterizations \citep[Section 2.2.4]{Jammalamadaka2001}.
-However, it is worth to note that a similar argument to (\textit{ii}) holds for the WN: this distribution exhibits certain similarities with the Gaussian (\textit{ibid}, Section 2.2.6) and, contrary to the vM, it appears in Gaussian-related limit laws such as the wrapped version of the central limit theorem \citep[Section 4.3.2]{Mardia1972}. \\
+Two arguments support this claim: (\textit{i}) the vM process is the unique time-reversible diffusion with vM sdi and constant diffusion coefficient; (\textit{ii}) the vM distribution is usually regarded as the Gaussian circular analogue due to important Gaussian-like characterizations \citep[Section 2.2.4]{Jammalamadaka2001}.
+However, it is worth to note that a similar argument to (\textit{ii}) holds for the WN: this distribution exhibits certain similarities with the Gaussian (\textit{ibid}, Section 2.2.6) and, contrary to the vM distribution, it appears in Gaussian-related limit laws such as the wrapped version of the central limit theorem \citep[Section 4.3.2]{Mardia1972}. \\

-In this section we investigate the main properties of the Langevin diffusions driven by the multivariate versions of the vM and WN.
-In addition, we consider two appealing extensions driven by more flexible sdis: the symmetric circular distribution of \cite{Jones2005} and mixtures of (independent) von Mises.
+In this section we investigate the main properties of the Langevin diffusions driven by the multivariate versions of the vM and WN distributions.
+In addition, we consider two appealing extensions driven by more flexible sdis: the symmetric circular distribution of \cite{Jones2005} and mixtures of (independent) vM distributions.
 These processes are later employed in Section \ref{sec:sim}.